-The players' task is to gain access to the castle and the King's Hall by bringing Ingeborg gifts to the offering table and do the tasks she commands you to.
+The players' task is to gain access to the castle and the King's Hall.

 The game starts in the Guards' Room, where the guard tells the plot of the game and the player learns to move in the virtual space.

 The game ends in the King's Hall, where a successful performance on part of the player is rewarded with nobility and riches, but the unlucky one ends up as a poor peasant.

-Below are some examples and close ups.
+Below are some examples and close-ups.
 The game was developed with Varjo Aero and the Unity game engine.
-The tools used mainly were Substance: designer, painter and sampler, Photoshop and Illustrator, Maya, Blender and Unity.
+The tools we used mainly were Substance: designer, painter and sampler, Photoshop and Illustrator, Maya, Blender and Unity.

-Lots of research was made on the culture, customs, and look of medieval times in the Nordic countries.
+I did lots of research on the culture, customs, and look of medieval times in the Nordic countries.
 These days the medieval era appears in our imaginations mainly as grey stone walls, but in reality, the walls were decorated with colourful paintings.
-The environment textures were inspired by the Holy Cross Church in Hattula, where Ingeborg Tott is also said to have visited.
+The environment textures were inspired by the Holy Cross Church in Hattula, which Ingeborg Tott is also said to have visited.
 A few of the motifs are adaptations of the Turku Castle wall paintings.

 The Guard Room is drawn how it could have been in the medieval time.
 With wooden beams and lower ceiling.